-52. If you have any questions about what financial information to submit or how to fill in the financial and student numbers tables, then please contact us at registration@officeforstudents.org.uk and one of our accountants will answer your question.
+If you have any questions about what financial information to submit or how to fill in the financial and student numbers tables, then please contact us at regulation@officeforstudents.org.uk and one of our accountants will answer your question.

-Annex: Calculation of net cash inflow/(outflow) from operating activities
+Annex A: Calculation of net cash inflow/(outflow) from operating activities

 The table below sets out how you can calculate your cash inflow/(outflow) from operating activities, which is one line in the cash flow statement.
+For historical years, these figures must be consistent with the audited financial statements.